akarelia20/Web_fundamentals_class_assignments/week1/Personal_portfolio/README.md

 My portfolio using HTML and some CSS.
+I have also linked my Github and linkedin.